rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 </pre>

 Use of either the `-c` or `-i` switch with an appropriate YAML file is required.
 When the `-r` switch is not supplied the simulation defaults to the `DbReporter`; however, with the `-r` switch the reporters listed using the `--lr` switch can be used instead.

+---

+## About

+### 4.x.main

+The 4.x.main branch of the Malaria Simulation (MaSim) marks a significant upgrade from previous versions, although backwards comparability has been maintained where possible.
+The three key changes with this version of the model are:

+1. Increased spatial support - models can now use a [ESRI ASCII Raster](http://resources.esri.com/help/9.3/arcgisengine/java/GP_ToolRef/spatial_analyst_tools/esri_ascii_raster_format.htm) for geographic data such as population distribution or a country's political organization.

+2. Reporting of fine grained information to a PostgreSQL database.

+3. Reporting of agent movement during model execution.